-7. Check the failsafe.
+- 8. Check the failsafe.
 It should be set to disarm the motors if the drone ever flies out of range and loses connection to the radio.
 To test the failsafe settings, start with the throttle down, props off and all the switches away from you.
 Then, arm RubiQ.
 While the motors are spinning, power down the radio to simulate losing connection.
 RubiQ should stop her motors.
-If the motors continue to spin, reset the failsafe and repeat this step. (see Step 3 of the Configuration Guide at rubiq.edventures.com)

-- 8. Unplug the battery and attach your props. (see Step 12 of the Build Plan) - 9.
-Make sure everyone is a safe distance from the drone and wearing protective glasses.

-- 10. Conduct an initial flight test.
+If the motors continue to spin, reset the failsafe and repeat this step. (see Step 3 of the Configuration Guide at rubiq.edventures.com.) - 9.
+Unplug the battery and attach your props. (see Step 10 of the Build Plan.) - 10.
+Make sure everyone is a safe distance from the drone and wearing protective glasses. - 11.
+Conduct an initial flight test.
 Reconnect the battery on a flat surface and re-establish GPS lock.
 Power on the radio controller and communicate with all observers before arming the drone and during lift-off.
 Arming the drone sets the "home" position for Return to Launch. - Start in Angle Mode and lift off a few feet from the ground.
 Test that the drone responds to throttle, pitch, yaw and roll as expected. - Activate Altitude Hold and make sure the drone maintains its distance from the ground. - Activate Position Hold.
 Without any additional stick input, RubiQ should be able to maintain a hover. - Deactivate Position Hold, fly a short distance away and then trigger Return to Home to make sure the GPS is functioning as expected.
 If RubiQ returns to the "home" position as expected, she's ready to fly.
-If you encounter issues with Position Hold or Return to Home, re-calibrate the compass and attempt the flight test again. - 11.
+If you encounter issues with Position Hold or Return to Home, re-calibrate the compass, check your magnetic declination in INAV and attempt the flight test again. - 12.
 Set your desired flight modes.
 After RubiQ has passed the initial flight test, adjust the radio switches to set the flight mode.
 (See Field Notes section for recommended options.)
-Note: RubiQ will not arm if Position Hold or Return to Home are active.
-Ensure both features are turned off during lift off.
+Note: RubiQ will not arm if Position Hold or Return to Home is active.
+Ensure both features are turned off prior to arming.

-After landing, make sure the throttle is down, and the motors are disarmed before approaching the drone.
+After landing, make sure you have throttled down, disarmed the motors and set aside the radio controller before approaching the drone.
 Unplug the LiPo battery before powering down the radio controller to avoid triggering the drone's failsafe.
 If the radio is shut down first, Rubi thinks she's lost radio connection and will steadily beep until a radio connection is restored.